podnebnik/data/README.md

     pip install frictionless

-Alternativelly, also provide the `Pipfile` to install the `frictionless` package, that will install the required modules in a new virtual environment (see https://pipenv.pypa.io/ for details):
+Alternatively, we also provide a `Pipfile` to install the `frictionless` package, which will install the required modules in a new virtual environment (see https://pipenv.pypa.io/ for details):

     pipenv install    # create the python virtual environment and install the necessary modules pipenv shell      # activate the newly created python virtual environment